Life Insurance with Diverticulosis.

 These “diverticula” will go unnoticed and symptom-free, that is, of course, unless one of them becomes inflamed or infected.
 In which case, one may begin to experience all sorts of symptoms and will typically be diagnosed with Diverticulitis.

 Is the name used to describe the condition by which a Diverticula becomes inflamed or infected.

 - Constipation or in some cases diarrhea,

 Diverticulitis is a “treatable” disease.
-Treatable by modifying one’s diet, using antibiotics to address any symptoms of infection and in extreme cases, some folks may even elect to undergo surgery to help eliminate any particularly troublesome “Diverticula”.
-Some folks with “mild” cases of Diverticulitis may even be able to treat their condition by simply taking it easy, using an over the counter stool softener, switching to a liquid diet as well as using antibiotics to combat any existing infection.
+Treatable by modifying one’s diet, using antibiotics to address any symptoms of infection, and in extreme cases, some folks may even elect to undergo surgery to help eliminate any particularly troublesome “Diverticula.”
+Some folks with “mild” cases of Diverticulitis may even be able to treat their condition by simply taking it easy, using an over-the-counter stool softener, switching to a liquid diet, and using antibiotics to combat existing infection.

 We should also…

-Note that “how” you ultimately end up treating your Diverticulitis, and how frequently you suffer from a flare up is going to play an important role in determining what “kind” of life insurance rate that you will be able to qualify for.
-This is why prior to being approved for a traditional term or whole life insurance policy most (if not all) life insurance companies are going to want to ask you a series of medical questions about your Diverticulitis.
+Note that “how” you ultimately end up treating your Diverticulitis, and how frequently you suffer from a flare-up is going to play an important role in determining what “kind” of life insurance rate that you will be able to qualify for.
+This is why before being approved for a traditional term or whole life insurance policy, most (if not all) life insurance companies are going to want to ask you a series of medical questions about your Diverticulitis.